ACHMartin/seastar_project/README.md

 2. *Level-1B* (L1B) processing, including the computation of *Interferograms*,
-    *Sigma0* and *Radial Surface Velocity* using a function in the *oscar.processing_chain* module:
+    *Sigma0* and *Radial Surface Velocity* using a function in the *oscar.processing_chain* module.
+For example use of this function see the *Processing Chain* section of the documentation.
 ```
     seastar.oscar.processing_chain.processing_OSCAR_L1AP_to_L1B()
 ```

+3. *Residual calibration* (L1B to L1C) using a calibration file in the *calib* folder of the OSCAR data repository.
 For example use of this function see the *Processing Chain* section of the documentation.

-3. *Residual calibration* (L1B to L1C) using a calibration file in the *calib* folder of the OSCAR data repository.
 ```
     seastar.oscar.processing_chain.processing_OSCAR_L1B_to_L1C()
 ```

+4. *Retrieval of TSCV and OSVW* using *simultaenous inversion*, or computation of TSCV using *sequential inversion* and ancilliary OSVW data.
 For example use of this function see the *Processing Chain* section of the documentation.
-4. *Retrieval of TSCV and OSVW* using *simultaenous inversion*, or computation of TSCV using *sequential inversion* and ancilliary OSVW data:
 ```
     seastar.oscar.processing_chain.processing_OSCAR_L1_to_L2()

 ```
-    For example use of this function see the *Processing Chain* section of the documentation.

 ## 1. Installation